Our work

 • Educate 1,000 local children per year in the safe and humane treatment of animals

-• Train 24 local vets per year in vital small-animal surgery skills that will enable them to keep local dog populations in check
+• Train 24 local vets per year in vital small-animal surgery skills that enable them to keep local dog populations in check